strontic/strontic.github.io/xcyclopedia/library/firefox.exe-01DF6E9C1724C892E47B2D19AC5136E0.md

 ## Possible Misuse

 *The following table contains possible examples of `firefox.exe` being misused.
-While `firefox.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `firefox.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --